bitcoinsv/bsvd/peer/README.md

      incoming connections so they have flexibility to establish connections as they see fit (proxies, etc)
    - User agent name and version
-   - Bitcoin Cash network
+   - Bitcoin network
    - Service support signalling (full nodes, bloom filters, etc)
    - Maximum supported protocol version
-   - Ability to register callbacks for handling bitcoin cash protocol messages
+   - Ability to register callbacks for handling bitcoin protocol messages
  - Inventory message batching and send trickling with known inventory detection and avoidance
  - Automatic periodic keep-alive pinging and pong responses